Arunprakaash/meh.ai/README.md

 1. Clone this repository.
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the root directory of this repository.
+4. Click "Load unpacked" and select the dist directory of this repository.

 ### Features